CroP-BioDiv/zcitools/docs/irs_annotation_tools.md

 **Step 2. dataset directories**

-Create a dataset directory/ies.
-Researches were done on datasets IR, IRL and union dataset, with sequences published before 2021-12-31.
+Create a dataset directories.
+Researches were done on datasets IR, IRL and union dataset, with chloroplast sequences published before 2021-12-31.

 Create project for dataset IR:
 ```